 Although many satellite images are captured with little or tolerable degradation, due to the effects of near band or in band pager interference, some images are more badly affected.
 This image received from Meteor M2, June 20 2017, orbit number 15301, 11:00 hours, 137.900 MHz, shows the effect of both in band and near band data transmissions from local, ( Oxford, UK ) high power pager style systems.

 Update 13-02-2019: Orbitron doesn’t seem to work well unless you run it as admin – it can’t save files to its install dir and won’t pick up config changes.
-Please let me know if there is a work around for this.
+One work-around may be a custom install location.

 Don’t directly run the exe, you have to launch it from Orbtron itself by going to the rotor/radio tab, selecting the correct DDE driver, in this case it’s DDEOrbitronToSerial.
 Then click the button to the right of the dropdown to start sending data and launch the application: